aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-excel-charts/chart-interactivity/_index.md

 Worksheet worksheet = workbook.getWorksheets().get(0);
 ```

+> **Pro tip:** Ensure that the data range you intend to chart is contiguous; Aspose.Cells will automatically detect the range when you bind the series.

 ## Step 3: Creating a Chart

-Now, let's create a chart and add it to the worksheet.
+Now we create a column chart and position it on the worksheet.
+You can change `ChartType.COLUMN` to any other type (e.g., `ChartType.LINE`) if you prefer a different visual style.

 ```java
 // Create a column chart